 Cliff Wren of Broken Hill Real Estate outside an $80,000 three-bedroom property.
 Source:news.com.au

 BROKEN HILL’S INNOVATIVE HOUSE FLIP

-He said the likely buyer would be an investor, many who buy sight unseen.
+He said the likely buyer would be an investor, many of who buy sight unseen.

 “Investors just swarm at these houses under $100,000.
-They tart it up, make it liveable and then rent it out to a nurse for a couple of years.
+They start it up, make it liveable, and then rent it out to a nurse for a couple of years.

-Mr Wren said people struggling to get on the property ladder in the cities should do the same: “Come to a regional centre.
-We have clients who’ve bought two or three little houses, rented them out for five or six years, paid it off and then sold them and that’s their deposit for a house in Sydney, Melbourne or Canberra.
+Mr Wren said people struggling to get on the property ladder in the cities should do the same: “Come to a regional center.
+We have clients who’ve bought two or three little houses, rented them out for five or six years, paid it off, and then sold them and that’s their deposit for a house in Sydney, Melbourne, or Canberra.